crowdwave/identoro/README.md

 ## To compile it yourself

-A binary is provided for 64 bit AMD64 linux but you can compile it yourself for other platforms.
+A binary is provided for 64-bit AMD64 Linux, but you can compile it yourself for other platforms.

 Clone the repository: